YAMEROOOO/plover-german-syllatype/README.md

 | ü | `EIU` | Same as "ä" (and also the reason why "y" can’t be `EIU`) |
 | ß | `-PSK` | This combination is purely random |

-(Here the letter "l" has two input methods, depending on the side the l is needed)
+> Here the letter "l" has two input methods, depending on the side the l is needed.

 ## Other combinations: